 Search Settings: You can allow and block certain searches from here.

-Password Settings: This page allow you to set global password as well as password form message.
+Password Settings: This page allows you to set a global password as well as password form message.

 C) Use a Membership Plugin to Make Your WordPress Website Private

 Membership plugins are a great way to protect your website content, restrict access, manage users and have far user management compared to a simple private content plugin.